-Deferred Share Unit ("DSU") and Restricted Share Unit ("CRSU") Plans consolidated balance sheet date reflects only those units vested at that date that have not yet been settled in cash.
-As such, we had an unrecognized aggregate amount for the unvested CRSUs and DSUs at October 31, 2016 of \$1.0 million and \$0.2 million, respectively.
+Deferred Share Unit ("DSU") and Restricted Share Unit ("CRSU") Plans

+As discussed in the "Trends / Business Outlook" section later in this MD&A and in Note 2 to the audited consolidated financial statements for 2016 included in our 2016 Annual Report, we maintain DSU and CRSU plans for our directors and employees.
+Any payments made pursuant to these plans are settled in cash.
+For DSUs and CRSUs, the units vest over time and the liability recognized at any given consolidated balance sheet date reflects only those units vested at that date that have not yet been settled in cash.
+As such, we had an unrecognized aggregate amount for the unvested CRSUs and DSUs at July 31, 2016 of \$1.2 million and \$0.4 million, respectively.
 The ultimate liability for any payment of DSUs and CRSUs is dependent on the trading price of our common shares.
-To partially offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts including floating-rate equity forwards as discussed in Note 4 to the unaudited condensed consolidated financial statements.
+To partially offset our exposure to fluctuations in our stock price, we have entered into equity derivative contracts including floating-rate equity forwards.